jmgao/metamove/README.md

 ## Install
 Get the [latest release](https://github.com/jmgao/metamove/releases/latest) and install it as a normal OS X application.
-Enable Access for Assistive Devices in the OS X Accessibility preferences if you're not on OS X 10.9 or above.
+Enable Access for Assistive Devices in Accessibility preferences if you're not on OS X 10.9 or above.
 Use the tray menu to configure your bindings.

 ## Copying